 As companies expand and add more entities, the complexity of their accounting processes increases, leading to the need for an overhaul of intercompany transaction processes.
 This may arise due to a variety of factors such as mergers and acquisitions, expansion across new geographies, or the introduction of new product lines.
 This growth inevitably results in a decision point: centralized vs decentralized accounts payable?

 Deciding whether to centralize or keep accounting processes decentralized is a crucial decision that can impact resource allocation, vendor management, invoicing, collections, and payroll processing.
 It is essential to consider the increasing number of resources that come with each new entity.
 This includes vendors to pay, customers to invoice and collect from, and employees on the payroll.

 Managing these resources can become complex and time-consuming, leading many companies to explore centralizing their payable processing.
 By doing so, they can avoid redundant and inefficient operations, ultimately streamlining their accounting processes.

 In this blog post, we will explore the pros and cons of centralized vs decentralized accounts payable, with a focus on the benefits of streamlining operations and avoiding redundancy through centralization.

 A list of topics covered in this blog, jump ahead by clicking the appropriate link:

-What is centralized payables processing?
+- What is centralized accounts payable processing?

-What is decentralized payables processing?
+- What is decentralized accounts payable processing?

-The benefits of centralized accounts processing
+- A breakdown of the benefits of centralized accounts payable

 1. Eliminates redundant processing at separate locations